 - Interface (with someone)

-TANQ is Faster To Master’s growing central library of thoughts, anecdotes, notes, and quotes.
+These On Writing Well quotes come from TANQ – FASTER TO MASTER‘s growing central library of thoughts, anecdotes, notes, and quotes.

 “Nobody told all the new computer writers that the essence of writing is rewriting.
 Just because they’re writing fluently doesn’t mean they’re writing well.”

 “The professional writer must establish a daily schedule and stick to it… writing is a craft, not an art, and… the man who runs away from his craft because he lacks inspiration is fooling himself.
 He is also going broke… if your job is to write every day, you learn to do it like any other job.”